Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 ### I. Be respectful and considerate

 Disagreements between people are to be expected and are usually a sign of healthy debate and engagement.
 But disagreements are no excuse for poor behavior or personal attacks.
 Always remember that your actions can have consequences for other community members and the project as a whole.

+The ideas and views of all community members, irrespective of their (professional) experience or skills, should be met with the same level respect.
+The insights of a novice can be as valuable as those from a senior user.

 It should be stressed that FreeCAD is a community project and that the resposibility for the FreeCAD software, documentation etc. rests on the shoulders of the whole community.
 Once code has been merged is collectively owned.

 ### II.
 Be patient and generous